Thursday, November 28, 2024

 "In [1862] these Indians [Comanches and other tribes] made an united attack on the Tonks (sic) and almost entirely wiped them out.
 A short time afterwards [ca.1863], the remnant, about two hundred and fifty, came to Austin..."

 The figure below is from the Texas Indian Papers documenting the removal of Tonkawa from Austin north to Jacksboro in 1867.
-If the Tonkawa started migrating to Austin and surroundings ca.1863, a camp in Austin of Walsh's cited two years seems plausible (See also TxDOT Tribal Histories, Tonkawa Tribe, p.24).
+If the Tonkawa started migrating to Austin and surroundings ca.1863, a camp in Austin of Walsh's cited two years (or Mary Mitchell's camp of months) seems plausible.
+See also (TxDOT Tribal Histories, Tonkawa Tribe, p.24).
+That same year (1867) the Tonkawa were then resettled on a reservation near Fort Griffin in Shackelford County (McGowen, Stanley S. The Texas Tonkawas, p.20).

-This abstract shows the stops on the way to Jacksboro.
+This abstract below shows the stops on the way to Jacksboro.
 Vouchers on each day show expenses and also number of persons.
-The number shrinks from 135 to 103 by trips end, presumably in part some deciding this wasn't such a good idea after all.
-A starting number of 135 begs the question, how many were in Austin to begin with -- 250? -- some of whom may have decided up front that having made the long trip south to Austin after the 1862 massacre they were simply not going to go back and left on their own for elsewhere they deemed safer (like Mexico, out of the reach of the U.S. Gov't).
+The number shrinks from 135 to 103 by trips end, presumably in part some deciding along the way this wasn't such a good idea after all.
+A starting number of 135 begs the question, how many were in Austin to begin with -- 200 (Mitchell) 250 (Walsh)? -- some of whom may have decided up front that having made the long trip south to Austin after the 1862 massacre they were simply not going to go back and left on their own for elsewhere they deemed safer (like Mexico, out of the reach of the U.S. Gov't).

 Texas Indian Papers document that from March to April 1867 members of the Tonkawa tribe were being escorted back north out of Austin.
-See also TxDOT Tribal Histories, Tonkawa Tribe, p.24
+See also TxDOT Tribal Histories, Tonkawa Tribe, p.24, and Dallas Herald, Saturday, May 18, 1867, p.3

 So what would Walsh's claim of "mutual protection" mean if the Tonkawa camp from his story was during the Civil War post-1862 massacre?
 Remember, Walsh's story never spells out "mutual protection" from whom.